-Marlboro Psychiatric Hospital - Real Haunt in Marlboro NJ
+Marlboro Psychiatric Hospital - Marlboro NJ Real Haunts

 In the 1970s, there were patients who suffered from food poisoning, causing some deaths.
 Investigations in the 1980s and ‘90s exposed rampant patient abuse, much of which was responsible for some of the patient deaths.
 Other troubling tales of the hospital's history included patients going missing, patients choked to death, and patients dying from untreated ailments, according to reporting from Gothamist.
 Finally, in 1998 the hospital was officially closed.